Ransinghsatyajitray/FSDS_GENAI_Assignment/README.md

 1. in console + using Class + try except + logging
 2. someone enters add as input the model takes Calculator.add()
+3. taking multiple numbers as input in one go
+4. taking multiple input from json
-3. as API (only result in API) FastApi
+5. as API (only result in API) FastApi
-4. as API (only result in API) flask
+6. as API (only result in API) flask
-5. as API flask (Numbers entered are shown, Result is also shown)
+7. as API flask (Numbers entered are shown, Result is also shown)
-6. as API FastApi and streamlit
+8. as API FastApi and streamlit

 # main.py is used for performing console based calculation